 Do you have Adequate insurance?

-I am not a big fan of just relying upon insurance to protect you, but it is a vital tool to reduce risk.
+I am not a big fan of just relying upon insurance to protect you, but it is vital to reduce risk.
 Keep in mind that insurance companies can go out of business, just like any other business.
 Plus, you need to be aware of the loopholes in your insurance policy that may cause you to be unprotected.

 The rubber meets the road question for your insurance provider on your new million dollar policy is… “Tell me, over the last three years, how many times any of your clients who have this policy were sued for anywhere between $800,000 and $1,000,000?
 And, of those times, how many times did you not pay out the claim?
 And when you did not pay out the claim, can you tell me the loopholes that caused your clients NOT to be covered, so I can anticipate similar areas where I would also NOT be covered by your policy you are attempting to sell me?”
 That is an important question!

-You may need an umbrella insurance policy; personally, that may be $3- to $4-million of coverage, plus other business liability insurance for proper protection.
+You may need an umbrella insurance policy; personally, that maybe $3- to $4-million of coverage, plus other business liability insurance for proper protection.

 Is real estate (not your residence) out of your name personally?